ErikHen/PictureRenderer/README.md

   * **ImgDecoding** - `decoding` attribute for img element.
 Default value: async.
   * **LazyLoading** - Type of lazy loading.
 Currently supports browser native or none.
 Default value: browser native.
   * **RenderImgWidthHeight** - If true, width and height attributes will be rendered on the img element.
 Default value: false.
-  * **ImgAdditionalAttributes** - May be used to add additional attributes (like data or itemprop attributes) to the img element.
+  * **ImgAdditionalAttributes** - Key-value dictionary that may be used to add additional attributes (like data or itemprop attributes) to the img element.

 Picture.Render returns a string, so you need to make sure the string is not HTML-escaped by using Html.Raw or similar. <br>
 I recommend wrapping the Picture.Render an Html helper/Tag helper (for MVC/Razor pages) or a component (for Blazor).